remyimt/ouchworkout/README.md

 * Put the package on your android device
 * Click on the package and install it
 * Disable "Unknwon sources" installation

-## Create your own workout
-NOTE: Existing JSON files to define workouts are in the [Workout Directory](app/src/main/res/raw)

-* Open the OuchWorkout project in Android Studio (or another editor)
-* Create images for every exercise (or use existing images)
-* Put your images in the directory [Image Directory](app/src/main/res/drawable)
-* Create a new JSON file to describe your workout.
-The path to your images is the filename without the extension (for example, ''l_sit.png'' can be used with the field ''"img": "l_sit"'').
-Do NOT use filenames with spaces!
-* Put the JSON files in the [Workout Directory](app/src/main/res/raw).
-The filename of the JSON file must be ended with '_wo.json'.
-* 'Run the App' (the green arrow) to install the application on your Android device